 Close your eyes for a moment and notice the image that comes to mind when you picture a member of the military.
-Fighter pilots, “GI Joe” figurines, perfectly synchronized marching routines, or a scene from Band of Brothers may all flick through your imagination.
+Fighter pilots.
+“GI Joe” figurines, perfectly synchronized marching routines.
+A scene from Band of Brothers may flick through your imagination.
 Regardless, what likely comes to mind is an individual who appears strong and ready to defend our nation.
-Indeed, to most of us it is unsurprising to learn that members of the military are routinely monitored for fitness to serve in several ways, including a series of physical assessments with physical exercise tests and measurement of height, weight, and body composition.
-Due to unique service demands, benchmarks differ for each branch of the military and are individually enforced per branch and occupation.
+Indeed, to most of us it is unsurprising to learn that members of the military are routinely monitored for fitness to serve.
+This is done in several ways, including a series of physical assessments with physical exercise tests and measurement of height, weight, and body composition.
+Due to unique service demands, benchmarks differ for each branch of the military.
+They are individually enforced per branch and occupation.

-While body composition standards and fitness requirements may make sense considering the job responsibilities that servicemen and women carry out, these standards — in tandem with unique job-related stressors — may put servicemen and servicewomen at increased risk of disordered eating and eating disorders.
+Body composition standards and fitness requirements may make sense considering the job responsibilities that servicemen and women carry out.
+Yet, these standards — in tandem with unique job-related stressors — may put servicemen and servicewomen at increased risk of disordered eating and eating disorders.
 In fact, military populations experience eating disorders at a prevalence equal to or higher than the national average.
 Naturally, considering this trend, this topic has been of increased interest to researchers.

 With sufficient studies completed to warrant collective consideration, a narrative review was recently published in the Journal of Clinical Psychology summarizing emerging themes across military subgroups: